WarlockAlan/WarlockAlan.github.io/source/_posts/ukmt.md

-# My experience of UKMT in 2020
+# My experience of UKMT in 2020 (Grade 10, in autumn)
 ## What is this contest

 UKMT is the initial of United Kingdom Mathematics,aimed at encouraging students to practice and analyse Maths.